Smithfield - Elizabeth North

 Smithfield - Elizabeth North faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has educational challenges, with university qualification rates at 7.0%, significantly lower than the Australian average of 30.4%.
+The area faces educational challenges, with university qualification rates at 7.0%, significantly below the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 5.4%, followed by postgraduate qualifications (0.9%) and graduate diplomas (0.7%).
-Trade and technical skills are prominent, with 38.1% of residents aged 15+ holding vocational credentials - advanced diplomas (6.6%) and certificates (31.5%).
+Bachelor degrees are most common at 5.4%, followed by postgraduate qualifications (0.9%) and graduate diplomas (0.7%).
+Trade and technical skills are prominent, with 38.1% of residents aged 15+ holding vocational credentials – advanced diplomas (6.6%) and certificates (31.5%).

-Educational participation is high at 31.9%, including 14.4% in primary education, 7.8% in secondary education, and 3.2% pursuing tertiary education.
-As of the 2016 Census, Smithfield - Elizabeth North's 4 schools had a combined enrollment of 1,356 students.
-These schools focus exclusively on primary education, with secondary options available in surrounding areas.
-School places per 100 residents stood at 10.5, below the regional average of 17.1, indicating some students may attend schools in adjacent areas.
+Educational participation is high, at 31.9%, including 14.4% in primary education, 7.8% in secondary education, and 3.2% pursuing tertiary education.
+Smithfield - Elizabeth North's four schools have a combined enrollment of 1,356 students as of the latest data.
+The area has varied educational conditions across Smithfield - Elizabeth North, with all four schools focusing exclusively on primary education and secondary options available in surrounding areas.
+School places per 100 residents are at 10.5, below the regional average of 17.1, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education